WinVector/wrapr/extras/bquote.md

     ## (Intercept)         drat
     ##       822.8       -164.6

-Again the above is nearly idential to how `bquote()` would have dealt with the issue.
+Again the above is nearly identical to how `bquote()` would have dealt with the issue.

 ``` r
 data <- mtcars